gvwilson/thirdbit/src/fiction/iffy/index.md

 whistling a happy little tune.

 The second truck pulled up.
-A Marine helped Doctor Johel out of the back.
+An Aussie sailor helped Doctor Johel out of the back.
-"Mustn't dawdle," she said, waving them forward.
+"Come along, mustn't dawdle," she said, waving them forward.
-"He's waiting for us inside."
 Gravel crunched underfoot,
 and somewhere in the distance Iffy heard the slow *whoop whoop whoop* of wind turbines, but that was all.